Spanish American wars of independence: United Kingdom

+France

+Napoleon Bonaparte aimed to dominate both the Iberian Peninsula and Spanish America.
+His brother, Joseph Bonaparte, who was appointed king of Spain and its colonies from 1808 to 1813, never signed any documents recognizing Hispanic American independence.
+Napoleon, for his part, never renounced these territories.
+After losing the war in Spain, he restored the Spanish crown to its rightful monarch, Ferdinand VII, in 1813 through the Treaty of Valençay.
+Following the restoration of Bourbon rule, France became an ally of Ferdinand VII in the Iberian Peninsula, supporting absolutism in Spain during the Ominous Decade.
+This included military intervention via the Hundred Thousand Sons of Saint Louis.
+However, France did not provide material aid or troops to either the Royalist or Patriot sides in the Spanish American wars of independence.

 United States

 The intervention of the United States was due to two distinct causes; a territorial annexation and a revolts within the Spanish territories itself.

 The Republic of West Florida was a short-lived republic in 1810 in the westernmost region of Spanish West Florida, which after less than three months was annexed and occupied by the United States a little later in 1810, and then became part of the territory of Louisiana.
 The Republic of East Florida was another republic declared against Spanish rule of East Florida by insurgents who wanted its annexation by the United States without success.
 In 1819, the Treaty of Florida was signed between Spain and the United States, and Spain ceded all of Florida to the United States.

 In 1811, the Spanish crushed the San Antonio (Texas) revolt during the revolution against the royalists in the Mexican War of Independence.
 The remaining rebels then turned to the United States for help.
 Bernardo Gutiérrez de Lara traveled to Washington, D.C.
 Gutierrez gained the support of Augustus Magee and formed a U.S. filibuster force in Louisiana.
 A green flag from the expedition represented the rebels.
 The Northern Republican Army was defeated in the bloodiest battle in Texas, the Battle of Medina.
 Thus, Texas was incorporated into the Mexican Independence, and later Texas Independence and its annexation to the United States took place.

 The United States remained neutral.
 Thus, for the rest of Madison's term, until 1817, the theoretical neutrality pending the development of events in the Old World.
 Madison's policy of neutrality favored insurgents and this, along with the border-line problems in North America, led to a situation of pre-war tension with Spain.
 This situation forced the United States to act very cautiously in the Spanish-American issue, since it was trying to avoid at all costs to give an excuse for European intervention.
 At the end, the recognition in 1822 also was very delicate, at the international level the North American position against European powers.